Sebastian1981/DataAnalytics/projects.md

 ---
 layout: page
-title: Project Experience
+title: Data Science Project Experience
 ---

 In the following, I provide an overview of the relevant data science projects I conducted throughout the years.
-They will be subdivided into three major categories such as industry related projects, research related projects or personal interest projects.
+They will be subdivided into the categories "industry-related projects" and "personal-interest projects".
+In case you are interested any of the scientific projects I have been involved, please check out my scientific publications.
 ## **Industry-Related Projects:**

 | **Use Case** | **Project Goal** | **my Role** | **Skills & Tools** |